 During menopause, many people experience hot flashes.
 A recent review and meta-analysis investigate whether Chinese herbal remedies might reduce the discomfort.
 Although the authors feel encouraged by the findings, much more data is necessary.

-Eventually, hot flashes will stop without medical intervention, but for some people, they can last more than a
+Eventually, hot flashes will stop without medical intervention, but for some people, they can last more than a decade.

 Scientists know that peripheral vasodilation plays a role in hot flashes, but they do not know precisely why they occur.